lignazio71/daumUSB2BLE/README.md

 ## HARDWARE needed:
 1. Raspberry PI zero W  (likely other models are also working) + micro usb supply + micro sd card

 2. Ergometer DAUM 8008.
-Depending on how much rust is on it, it cost between 100 and 300€
+Depending on how much rust is on it, it can cost between 100 and 300€
 3. USB-A to micro-USB converter to connect to the rasperry pi zero w
 4. USB to RS232 (male) converter with original FTDI chip
 5. RS-232 modified cable.
 NOT NEEDED IF the ergo-bike is TSR-3.
 For all other models it is needed